 While some suppliers invest in their own vehicle fleets, they often run up against the same challenges as businesses that build fleets dedicated to consumer orders, including steep initial investments and sizable ongoing expenses.
 Management must allocate attention and resources to the fleet, rather than the organization’s goals.
 Moreover, even companies that make this investment can rarely meet every delivery need, and so they still risk disappointed customers.

-How Technology and Innovative Solutions Can Help
+How Technology and Innovative Solutions Can Help Last Mile Delivery Logistics

-Technology can help overcome some of the last mile challenges faced by retailers, suppliers, and manufacturers.
+Technology can help overcome some of the final mile delivery challenges faced by retailers, suppliers, and manufacturers.
 In fact, Lux Research predicts automated delivery technologies, including drones, autonomous vehicles, and robots will generate between $33 and $48 billion in annual delivery revenues by 2030, even though they’ll deliver less than 20 percent of parcels.

 As mentioned earlier, crowdsourced delivery solution platforms are a rapidly growing option for many companies.
 These platforms allow for scalable capacity and can quickly adjust to changes in demand.
 Just as important, firms of all sizes can leverage this model, as no upfront investment is required.